wguo91/github-demo/README.md

 git difftool -- file.txt
 ```

-Compare arbitrary commit to last commit, HEAD refers to last commit in current branch
+Compare arbitrary commit to last commit, HEAD is a ref (reference) to the currently checked out commit of the current branch
 ```
 git log --oneline
 git diff e9ac0a0 HEAD
 git diff e9ac0a0 a3ed055
 ```

 Compare HEAD and the one commit before HEAD